Do You Hear What I Hear? Tips for Developing a Communication Plan

 2. Identify Communication Method(s)

-There are a variety of communication methods that can be used and tailored to each specific audience.
+There are a variety of communication methods that can be used and tailored to each specific audience throughout your competency project.
 You can use face-to-face communication such as meetings, presentations, workshops, brown bag sessions, town hall meetings, and one-on-one discussions.
 You can also use technology-based communication such as emails, e-newsletters, memos, teleconferences/videoconferences, web portals, tweets, and podcasts.
 Don’t be afraid to be creative with your communication and find ways to draw people in.
-For example, we have had clients that have used branded mousepads or even cartoons to advertise the value of using competencies.
+For example, we have had clients that have used branded mousepads or even cartoon videos to advertise the value of using competencies.

 3. Developing a Communication Plan